-The ARM C Language Extensions for SVE specification has a detailed description of this interface, and should be used as the primary reference.
-This section introduces a selection of features to help you get started with the ARM C Language Extensions (ACLE) for SVE.
+The Arm® C Language Extensions for SVE specification has a detailed description of this interface, and must be used as the primary reference.
+This section introduces a selection of features to help you get started with the Arm C Language Extensions (ACLE) for SVE.